Less fumes, more sensors!

 Carbon monoxide detectors are mandatory

 As of 01.01.2018 carbon monoxide detectors are mandatory in Estonia.
 The sensor must be installed in all living spaces that are heated by gas or in which the gas unit, for example a water heater, is connected to the chimney.
 The Rescue Board recommends that the sensor be installed on the wall also in the places where there is a device associated with the combustion process, such as a wood burner stove, a fireplace or a hob.

 The carbon monoxide sensor is engaged when the concentration of carbon monoxide in the air approaches a level that is harmful to human health.
 It is not possible to detect carbon monoxide without a sensor because of its colourless, odourless and tasteless properties.
 The first signs of carbon monoxide poisoning are headaches, dizziness, tiredness or nausea.
 Whilst awake, a person may not associate these symptoms with carbon monoxide poisoning, and whilst sleeping they can remain completely undetected.

-From the representative offices of Eesti Gaas, you can buy a high-quality carbon monoxide detector Honeywell XC70:
+From Eesti Gaas you can order a high-quality carbon monoxide detector Honeywell XC70:

 - Also suitable for use in bathrooms and humid rooms (IP44);